MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 ```
 <b>Note</b>: We left -60 intentionally as this will define our ground level.

-Range function while provided with only one argument (integer) it will produce a list of numbers within that range starting from 0 and not including the number.
-There is more to it so if you feel adventurous go to the [documentation](https://developer.hashicorp.com/terraform/language/functions/range).
+Despite being provided with only one argument (integer), the Range function will produce a list of numbers within that range starting from 0 and not including the number.
+There is more to it, so if you feel adventurous see the [documentation](https://developer.hashicorp.com/terraform/language/functions/range).

-The `setproduct` function will take multiple lists and create objects with all possible variations for the data in the lists - for more details go to the [documentation](https://developer.hashicorp.com/terraform/language/functions/setproduct)
+The `setproduct` function will take multiple lists and create objects with all possible variations for the data in the lists - for more details refer to the [documentation](https://developer.hashicorp.com/terraform/language/functions/setproduct).

 The above will give us list of coordinates looking like: